Approximating orbifold spectra using collapsing connected sums: Abstract

 \section{Abstract}

-We consider the behavior of the eigenvalue spectrum of the Laplacian of a connected sum of two Riemannian orbifolds as one of the orbifolds in the pair is collapsed to a point.
-We show that the limit of the eigenvalue spectrum of the connected sum equals the eigenvalue spectrum of the other, non-collapsed, orbifold in the pair.
-In doing so, we prove the existence of a sequence of singular orbifolds whose eigenvalue spectra come arbitrarily close to the eigenvalue spectrum of a manifold, and a sequence of manifolds whose eigenvalue spectra come arbitrarily close to the eigenvalue spectrum of a singular orbifold.
+For a closed Riemannian orbifold $O$, we compare the spectra of the Laplacian, acting on functions or differential forms, to the Neumann spectra of the orbifold with boundary given by a domain $U$ in $O$ whose boundary is a smooth manifold.
+Generalizing results of several authors, we prove that the metric of $O$ can be perturbed to ensure that the first $N$ eigenvalues of $U$ and $O$ are arbitrarily close to one another.
+This involves a generalization of the Hodge decomposition to the case of orbifolds with manifold boundary.
+Using these results, we study the behavior of the Laplace spectrum on functions or forms of a connected sum of two Riemannian orbifolds as one orbifold in the pair is collapsed to a point.
+We show that the limits of the eigenvalues of the connected sum are equal to those of the non-collapsed orbifold in the pair.
+In doing so, we prove the existence of a sequence of orbifolds with singular points whose eigenvalue spectra come arbitrarily close to the spectrum of a manifold, and a sequence of manifolds whose eigenvalue spectra come arbitrarily close to the eigenvalue spectrum of an orbifold with singular points.
+We also consider the question of prescribing the first part of the spectrum of an orientable orbifold.